-I recently worked with a client who has a beautiful website.
-The graphics, layout and branding are perfect.
-So why wasn’t she getting more sales?
+I recently worked with a client, Lydia, who has a beautiful website.
+The graphics, layout, and branding are perfect.

 The first thing we needed to do was some detective work.